echeran/smile-of-murugan/webbook/chapter03.md

 some other material.

 The earliest Tamil literature extant has been preserved in two great super-anthologies, the *Eṭṭuttokai* and the *Pattuppāṭṭu*.
+@lst-titles-eight-collections-ten-lays
-Chart 3 gives the titles of the various eight anthologies of the great collection, and the names of the ten lays contained in the second great anthology, in their traditional order.
+gives the titles of the various eight anthologies of the great collection, and the names of the ten lays contained in the second great anthology, in their traditional order.

-It has been noted, and nowadays only the most stubborn of the traditional pandits would not admit this fact, that out of the eight

-collections of the first great anthology, two, namely the *paripāṭal* and the *Kalittokai* are, in their entirety, later than the rest.
+It has been noted, and nowadays only the most stubborn of the traditional pandits would not admit this fact, that out of the eight collections of the first great anthology, two, namely the *paripāṭal* and the *Kalittokai* are, in their entirety, later than the rest.
 As far as the second great anthology is concerned, at least one poem is undoubtedly